kubewarden/docs/src/psp-migration.md

 EOF
 ```

-Once this policy start to run, it will block pods trying to escalate its permissions:
+If you notice, we have specified `default_allow_privilege_escalation` to assume a value `false`.
+Once this policy starts running, it will restrict pods trying to run with more privileges than the parent container by default.

 ```console
 $ kubectl apply -f - <<EOF